 Embedded Multimedia Card (eMMC) Storage

-Embedded Multimedia Card or eMMC is a more affordable and slower Flash-based storage than solid state drives. eMMC is usually found in smartphones and other consumer electronics devices, but it’s used in personal computers, too.
+Embedded Multimedia Card or eMMC is more affordable and slower Flash-based storage than solid state drives. eMMC is usually found in smartphones and other consumer electronics devices, but it’s used in personal computers, too.
 In everyday use, performance of eMMC storage is somewhere between speed of HDDs and SSDs.
 In the PC segment, you can find eMMC soldered onto motherboards of some budget-class notebooks, tablet PCs, and 2-in-1 computers.

-eMMC capacity provided by these PCs is either 32GB or 64GB.
+eMMC capacity provided by these PCs is either 32GB or 64GB, rarely 128GB.
 These are quite limited capacities by today’s standards.
 To make things easier, most of the eMMC-equipped laptops have a memory card slot in which you can insert a memory card (SD or microSD) to expand internal storage capacity.
 In addition, computer makers often bundle eMMC-based computers with free access to storage on a remote server, popularly known as cloud storage.

 As same as SSDs, eMMCs are power-efficient and completely quiet.